 A celebration of Everette’s life will be held on Wednesday, November 20, 2019 at 11:00 a.m. at First United Methodist Church of Marion Pastor Warren N. Owens and Pastor Phillip Tate officiating.
 The family will receive friends from 10:00 a.m. until 11:00 a.m., prior to the service, at the church.

-To send flowers to Everette "Buddy" C. Carnes' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Everette "Buddy" C. Carnes, please visit our floral store.